 During COVID, I am meeting clients by phone or by video only because you matter to me as a whole person and I want to do what I can to support the recommendations of public health to reduce the spread of COVID-19.
 As the pandemic continues, I am leaning more and more to continuing to work remotely only after the pandemic.
 It turns out that I do love a short commute!

 You are very welcome to book an appointment online using the Online Portal.
+If you find that you cannot open an account on the Online Portal, that means that I am not accepting clients at the moment – sometimes I need to close the calendar to new clients so that my existing clients have a chance to book appointments.
 Please note that I offer an introductory discount rate for the first session, set out in the Online Portal, instead of free consultations.
 My regular fees are also set out in the Online Portal and are $25 more than the discount rate.
 If you have extended health care benefits that you hope to use for any session, please confirm the extent to which your insurer will reimburse you for your payment of my fees before you make an appointment.
 Thank you!

 I appreciate you connecting with me.
 I hope to meet you soon!